-- 1 Locate the "Memory Stick Duo" slot.

-- 2 Carefully slide "Memory Stick" into the slot until it clicks into place.

-- 3 Click Start and Computer.

-- 4 Right-click the "Memory Stick" icon and select Format.

-- 5 Click Restore device defaults.
+- 1 Locate the "Memory Stick Duo" slot. - 2 Carefully slide "Memory Stick" into the slot until it clicks into place. - 3 Click Start and Computer to open the Computer window. - 4 Right-click the "Memory Stick" icon and select Format. - 5 Click Restore device defaults.